MushroomRL/mushroom-rl/docs/index.rst

 With MushroomRL you can:

 - solve RL problems simply writing a single small script;
+- use classic RL algorithms and deep RL ones from the same library, behind the same interface;
 - add custom algorithms, policies, and so on, transparently;
 - use all RL environments offered by well-known libraries and build customized environments as well;
+- run experiments on MuJoCo, PyBullet, Isaac Sim, Gymnasium and the DeepMind Control Suite;
 - exploit regression models offered by third-party libraries (e.g., scikit-learn) or build a customized one with PyTorch;
+- collect samples from parallel and vectorized environments;
 - seamlessly run experiments on CPU or GPU.

 Basic run example